ShangChunLin/ML-cDFT/README.md

 Usage:

-The comment are mainly in LJ_function_exam_sq.ipynb.
-The cubic version are similar.
 LJ_ML_training_xx.ipynb will load weight and compare with simulation result (equation of state and density profile)

 I have some pre-trianed weights for both LJ_function_exam_XX.ipynb in the folder "ML_data", just open LJ_function_exam_xx.ipynb and press run.

-If one want to train self, open LJ_ML_training_XX.ipynb, choose parameter, training, and wait.
+If one want to train self, open LJ_ML_training_XX.ipynb, choose parameter, train, and wait.

+Useful comments are mainly in LJ_function_exam_sq.ipynb.
+The cubic version shares similar math.

 If you want to generate training data by yourself, LJ_data.cu in the folder "LJ_data" has some comments, edit it, then compile and run it on your favorite way.
 GMC simulation and CUDA is not the major points here and I am not an expert in MC simulation.